 External hemorrhoids usually aren't removed with surgery unless they are very large and uncomfortable.
 Or they may be removed if you are having surgery on the anal area for another reason, such as for internal hemorrhoids or a tear (anal fissure).
 If a blood clot forms in the external hemorrhoid, the clot may need to be removed to relieve pain.

-Home treatment may keep your hemorrhoids from getting worse.
+Home treatment may help relieve your symptoms or keep your hemorrhoids from getting worse.
 It mainly involves having healthy bowel habits.

 Slowly add fiber to your meals.
 Eat foods with lots of fiber like fruits, vegetables, and whole grains.
 And drink plenty of water.
 These things may help prevent hard stools.